soundpress/RulesOfNYC/docs/c19/index.rst

    (4) Relocation of on-street bus stop locations.
 The Department may relocate an assigned on-street bus stop location based on the criteria provided in subparagraph (iv) of paragraph (3) of this subdivision and upon ninety days notice to the permit holder.

    (5) Permit fees.
 Permittees must pay an annual fee of thirty dollars for each scheduled weekly pick-up or drop-off listed on the Intercity Bus Permit issued by the Department.
 If the total permit fee exceeds $275 per vehicle used in the permitted bus operations, based on the documentation provided by permittee in its application, the permit fee will be reduced by the department to a maximum total of $275 per vehicle actually used in such permitted bus operations.
-If the permittee adds any buses to its operations not listed in its application pursuant to section 4-10(2)(H) of these rules during the term of such permit, and if the permittee's fee has already been reduced to a $275 per vehicle fee as provided for herein at the time of permit issuance, then the permittee shall be charged a fee of $275 for each additional vehicle.
+If the permittee adds any buses to its operations not listed in its application pursuant to 34 RCNY § 4-10(2)(H) during the term of such permit, and if the permittee's fee has already been reduced to a $275 per vehicle fee as provided for herein at the time of permit issuance, then the permittee shall be charged a fee of $275 for each additional vehicle.

    (6) Term of Intercity Bus Permits.
 Intercity Bus Permits will be issued for a term of up to three years.